 Why pay attention to the NLP eye movements?

 So if they are not ‘true’ why pay attention to them?

 Let’s say, you are explaining to a colleague how to do something and they say they cannot follow your description.
 And, as they say this, they are looking UP to either the left or the right (indicating that they may be visualising or trying to visualise).

-Incidentally the person will rarely be aware of how they are thinking yet it is available for the sharp-eyed and skilled observer.
+Incidentally the person will rarely be consciously aware of how they are thinking – yet this information is available for the sharp-eyed and skilled observer.

 Treat the Eye Patterns as a beginning – only!